Warsaw Uprising: Airdrops

 From 4 August the Western Allies began supporting the Uprising with airdrops of munitions and other supplies.
-Initially the flights were carried out mostly by the 1568th Polish Special Duties Flight of the Polish Air Force (later renamed No. 301 Polish Bomber Squadron) stationed in Bari and Brindisi in Italy, flying B-24 Liberator, Handley Page Halifax and Douglas C-47 Dakota planes.
+Initially the flights were carried out mostly by the 1568th Polish Special Duties Flight of the Polish Air Force (later renamed No. 301 Polish Bomber Squadron) stationed in Bari and Brindisi in Italy, flying B-24 Liberator, Handley Page Halifax, and Douglas C-47 Dakota planes.
 Later on, at the insistence of the Polish government-in-exile, they were joined by the Liberators of 2 Wing – No.31 and No. 34 Squadrons of the South African Air Force based at Foggia in Southern Italy, and Halifaxes, flown by No. 148 and No. 178 RAF Squadrons.
-The drops by British, Polish and South African forces continued until 21 September.
+The drops by British, Polish, and South African forces continued until 21 September.
 The total weight of allied drops varies according to source (104 tons, 230 tons or 239 tons), over 200 flights were made.

 The Soviet Union did not allow the Western Allies to use its airports for the airdrops for several weeks, so the planes had to use bases in the United Kingdom and Italy which reduced their carrying weight and number of sorties.
 The Allies' specific request for the use of landing strips made on 20 August was denied by Stalin on 22 August.
 Stalin referred to the Polish resistance as "a handful of criminals" and stated that the Uprising was inspired by "enemies of the Soviet Union".
 Thus, by denying landing rights to Allied aircraft on Soviet-controlled territory the Soviets vastly limited effectiveness of Allied assistance to the Uprising, and even fired at Allied airplanes which carried supplies from Italy and strayed into Soviet-controlled airspace.

 American support was also limited.
-After Stalin's objections to supporting the uprising, British Prime Minister Winston Churchill telegraphed U.S. President Franklin D. Roosevelt on 25 August and proposed sending planes in defiance of Stalin, to "see what happens".
+After Stalin's objections to supporting the uprising, British prime minister Winston Churchill telegraphed US president Franklin D. Roosevelt on 25 August and proposed sending planes in defiance of Stalin, to "see what happens".
 Unwilling to upset Stalin before the Yalta Conference, Roosevelt replied on 26 August: "I do not consider it advantageous to the long-range general war prospect for me to join you".